Asimina triloba: Pollination

 Pawpaw are self-incompatible, meaning pollen cannot fertilize flowers on the same plant.
 This, coupled with the pawpaw's tendency to form clonal patches, can reduce fertilization success.
 A single patch consisting of many stems may therefore produce no fruit if all stems are genetically identical.
 Fruitless pawpaw patches have been documented in Ohio.

 The floral scent of Asimina triloba has been described as "yeasty", which is one of several features that signify a "beetle pollination syndrome".
 Other floral features of pawpaw indicative of beetle pollination include petals that curve over the downward-pointing flower center, along with food-rich fleshy bases of the inner whorl of petals.
 A "pollination chamber" is thereby created at a depth that only small beetles can access during the initial female-receptive stage of floral bloom.
 As with other well-studied species of Annonaceae, the delay in the shift from female to male floral stage offers beetles a secure, and possibly thermogenic, residence in which not only to feed but also to mate.
 Receptive stigmas at their arrival, followed by pollen-shedding stamens during pollinator departure, are regarded as an early form of mutualism evolved between plants and insects that is still dominant in the most ancient lineages of flowering plants, including the Magnoliids (of which Annonaceae is the most species-rich taxonomic family).

 Beetles are the dominant form of pollinator ascribed for genera and species within the Annonaceae family.
 However, two species of genus Asimina (Asimina triloba and Asimina parviflora) bear a floral character that has given rise to an alternative hypothesis that carrion or dung flies are their effective pollinators.
 That floral characteristic is the dark maroon color of the petals.
-Hence, while no scholarly papers have documented carrion or dung flies as effective pollinators in field observations, the strength of this hypothesis has led to placement of carrion during the bloom time in pawpaw orchards by some horticultural growers.
+Hence, while no scholarly papers have documented carrion or dung flies as effective pollinators in field observations, the strength of this hypothesis has led some horticultural growers to place carrion in pawpaw orchards during the bloom time.